Skip to main content

 Please note: for Jamborees, a Unit home contact may be requested.
 This is to support the national contact and the Contingent Management Team with communications.
 In this instance, families would contact the Unit home contact.

 4. Parents or carers and young people are made aware that there is no need for communication between them as part of the activity.
-If there's a problem, communication to the parents and carers will come from the responsible Leader as the young people may not be able to make contact.
+If there's a problem, communication to the parents and carers will come from the responsible Volunteer as the young people may not be able to make contact.

 Activity information form